k3jph/k3jph.github.io/_posts/2024/2024-11-18-chatgpt-simplifies-contract-analysis.md

 {% include figure.html width="6" placement="right"
    image="/2024/chatgpt-simplifies-contract-analysis/chatgpt-process.webp"
-   alt="A schematic diagram showing ChatGPT’s contract analysis process.
+   alt="A schematic diagram showing ChatGPT's contract analysis process.
 The input is contract text in PDF or plain text format.
 The process includes natural language processing, key term extraction, and risk analysis.
-Outputs are a structured summary, flagged clauses, and actionable recommendations, with flagged clauses highlighted in red and positive results in green." cap="Schematic representation of ChatGPT’s contract analysis process" %}
+Outputs are a structured summary, flagged clauses, and actionable recommendations, with flagged clauses highlighted in red and positive results in green." cap="Schematic representation of ChatGPT's contract analysis process" %}

 Seamless integration into workflows is another significant advantage.
 ChatGPT can be used to analyze incoming contracts attached to emails, assist with bulk